 The RHNA allocation identifies the amount of additional housing a jurisdiction would require in order to have enough housing at all price levels to fully meet the needs of its existing population plus its expected population growth over the next 8 years while avoiding problems like overcrowding and overpayment.
 The RHNA is a planning requirement that identifies housing need, not a construction quota or mandate.
-Jurisdictions, but State law establishes specific requirement is streamlined review of housing development applications.
-One such requirement is streamlined review of housing development applications that meet specific standards.9 Other than requirements for streamlined permit processing, there are currently no legal or financial penalties imposed on cities that do not achieve their RHNA allocations.
+Jurisdictions are not required to build housing or issue permits to achieve their RHNA allocations, but State law establishes specific requirements when housing production falls short of RHNA allocations.
+One such requirement is streamlined review of housing development applications that meet specific standards.
+Other than requirements for streamlined permit processing, there are currently no legal or financial penalties imposed on cities that do not achieve their RHNA allocations.